- Index funds are mutual funds or ETFs whose portfolio mirrors that of a designated index, aiming to match its performance.

 Also, index funds have to buy new lots of securities in the index whenever investors put money into the fund.
 As a result, an index fund may have hundreds or thousands of lots to choose from when selling a particular security, which means fund managers can sell the lots with the lowest tax bite (that is, they’ve registered less of a capital gain).

 When you buy an index fund, you get a diversified selection of securities in one low-cost, easy investment.
 Some index funds provide exposure to thousands of securities in a single fund, which helps lower your overall risk through broader diversification.

 While each index fund offers exposure to a wide array of securities, you may have to invest in two or more index funds to get the exposure that’s right for you.
 For example, you could buy one equity index fund and one investment-grade bond index fund, keeping your ideal asset allocation in mind.

 4. Proven Performance

-Index funds have consistently beaten other types of mutual funds.
-Buffet is such a fan of index funds that he made a $500,000 “charitable wager” that an S&P 500 index fund would outperform a basket of five “funds of funds” chosen by hedge fund manager Ted Seides over the course of 10 years.
-After nine years the S&P 500 index fund had a total return of 85.4 percent, compared with only 22 percent for the hedge funds.
+Index funds have consistently beaten other types of funds.
+Buffet is such a fan of index funds that he once made a $500,000 “charitable wager” that an S&P 500 index fund would outperform a basket of five “funds of funds” chosen by hedge fund manager Ted Seides over the course of 10 years.
+After nine years the S&P 500 index fund had a total return of 85.4%, compared with only 22% for the hedge funds.
 Seides conceded the bet early.